simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Span attributes

-This implementation includes, by default, the **required** attributes for Database, and Cassandra spans.\
+This implementation will include, by default, the **required** attributes for Database, and Cassandra spans.\
 `server.address` and `server.port`, despite only **recommended**, are included to give information regarding the client connection.\
 `db.statement` is optional given that this attribute may contain sensitive information: